The Winemaker at Il Cascinone, has almost literally spent his life amongst the vines…

 While his experiments with winemaking are fascinating, arguably his most important project is that of sustainability.
 Carlo is well aware of the potentially harmful effect that winemaking can have on the environment:

 “We can see that vineyards today are not natural; [when] there are less than 4,000 plants per hectare it isn’t natural, so we know that we have some impact on the environment.
 Over the next year we will stop using sprays and mechanical equipment in the…vineyards and we will start purifying and re-using wastewater from the winery in the vineyard.”

 His sustainability project began with the vineyards at Il Cascinone in early 2019, and they received full accreditation later that year.
 Carlo hopes to expand the project to every aspect of the winery:

 “The aim is to be 100% sustainable from every point of view; from the cellar, to the vineyard and for the people who work the cellar as well…”

-This awareness and desire to “leave things better” make Carlo exactly the kind of person we like to work with, here at Boutinot.
-But the thing about Carlo is that, no matter how excited he is for the future of winemaking and how full his head is with ideas for new experiments, his feet are planted firmly in the history and tradition of his heritage.
-This becomes apparent when asked about his favourite wine and food pairing: he laughs and says, “I have to say Barbera, really, don’t I?”
+This awareness and his desire to “leave things better” make Carlo exactly the kind of person we like to work with.
+But the thing about Carlo is that, no matter how excited he is for the future of winemaking and how full his head is with ideas for new experiments, his feet are planted firmly in the history and tradition of his heritage: when I ask about his favourite wine and food pairing, he laughs and says, “I have to say Barbera, really, don’t I?”